prokosna/sola_mpd/README.md

 # Sola MPD

-Sola MPD is a web-based MPD client focused on usability, playlist editability and search functionality.
+Sola MPD is a web-based MPD client focused on usability with flexible browsing and advanced search.

 This client has the following features: